 Instruction will include normal articulation and phonological development, etiologies, assessment, and treatment of articulation and phonological disorders.
 Theory and clinical skills will be emphasized.
-Pre-requisites: Minimum Grade of C in SLPN111, SLPN114, SLPN112, SLPN115 models, approaches, procedures and intervention strategies will be discussed and critiqued.
-Prerequisites/Co-requisites: Minimum grade of C in SLPN112, SLPN114, SLPN121, HSVN205
+Pre-requisites: Minimum Grade of C in SLPN111, SLPN114, SLPN112, SLPN115

 SLPN210 Communicaton Aspects of Autism Spectrum Disorders 3 Credits